tonymullen/matrio/README.md

 Discard the 4 of clubs and the 10 of diamonds.
 Keep both jokers.
 Shuffle the cards and deal 13 cards to each player.

 The player with the 2 of clubs plays first.
+Players then take turns in clockwise order.

 ### Card placement